selwynpolit/d9book/book/actions.md

 ## Update Node Title Custom Action Plugin with Configuration

-This example updates a node title.
+This [example by Bhanu951 on Gitlab](https://git.drupalcode.org/sandbox/Bhanu951-3103712/-/blob/8.x-dev/action_plugin_examples/src/Plugin/Action/UpdateNodeTitle.php) updates a node title.
 It gets the new title info from configuration.
-[It is also here on Gitlab.](https://git.drupalcode.org/sandbox/Bhanu951-3103712/-/blob/8.x-dev/action_plugin_examples/src/Plugin/Action/UpdateNodeTitle.php)

 ```php
 <?php